-Megalodon the terror of the Cenozoic oceans may well have been edged into extinction by one of the most docile mammals on the planet but new research reveals conclusive evidence proving otherwise with fascinating insight in to the feeding habits of Megalodon’s for the first time.
+Megalodon the terror of the Cenozoic oceans may well have been edged into extinction by one of the most docile mammals on the planet but new research reveals conclusive evidence proving otherwise with a fascinating insight into the feeding habits of Megalodons for the first time.

-While Alberto Collareta, from the University of Pisa, Italy explains in the publication of the New Scientist, his paper published in the journal of Palaeogeography, Palaeoclimatology and Palaeoecology, that for the first time we can establish what was the exact specie of prey for Megalodon sharks.
-Megalodon the extinct 50 tonne, 60 foot behemoth shark with a gapping 10 foot jaw, the whale killer of the Oligocene and Pliocene epoch’s (28 m.y.a. to 2.6 m.y.a.).
-Thats a run of over 25 million years of terror before falling off the fossil record into extinction.
+While Alberto Collareta, from the University of Pisa, Italy explains in the publication of the New Scientist, his paper published in the journal of Palaeogeography, Palaeoclimatology and Palaeoecology, that for the first time we can establish what was the exact species of prey for Megalodon sharks.
+Megalodon the extinct 50 tonnes, 60-foot behemoth shark with a gapping 10-foot jaw, the whale killer of the Oligocene and Pliocene epoch’s (28 m.y.a. to 2.6 m.y.a.).
+That's a run of over 25 million years of terror before falling off the fossil record into extinction.
 This is a serious time stamp on evolution.

 Megalodon, a warm water feeder prevalent around what is now North America’s southern river beds.
 Feeding on early dwarf or Pygmy whales and seals.
-Early types of baleen whales; ‘Priscbalaena nana’ and large seals; ‘Priscophoca pacifica are both around 5 metres long and around one third of Megalodon’s length making these prey a perfect size for for sustaining their diet from 1.5 to 28 million years ago.
-As it happens Today Baby humpbacks reaching around the 4 metre mark or less are attacked and drowned by ‘Dusky sharks’, scientifically know as ‘Carcharhinus obscures’.
+Early types of baleen whales; ‘Priscbalaena nana’ and large seals; ‘Priscophoca Pacifica are both around 5 metres long and around one-third of Megalodon’s length making these prey a perfect size for sustaining their diet from 1.5 to 28 million years ago.
+As it happens Today Baby humpbacks reaching around the 4-metre mark or less are attacked and drowned by ‘Dusky sharks’, scientifically know as ‘Carcharhinus obscures’.
 Carcharhinus obscures reach up to 2 to 3 metres in length a derive off the coast of South Africa.
 Begging the question, how close is our current climate to that of the Megalodon 1.5 to 28 million years ago?

-Megalodon bite marks are often found in large whale vertebra and bones, however it is not yet clear whether this could have been due to scavenging carcass’s.
-However it is the opinion of many where these large fossil vertebrae’s are more often than not from smaller mammals than the Megalodon, suggesting the Megalodon would have easily shredded it’s way through to the bones of smaller prey.
+Megalodon bite marks are often found in large whale vertebra and bones, however, it is not yet clear whether this could have been due to scavenging carcasses.
+However, it is the opinion of many where these large fossil vertebrae’s are more often than not from smaller mammals than the Megalodon, suggesting the Megalodon would have easily shredded its way through to the bones of smaller prey.
 The large whales though may be key to Megalodon’s extinction, possibly the Megalodon was just too large to successfully hunt.
 Large whales development also coincided with climate change.
 As the poles became colder, trapping great quantities of ice whilst water levels

 With Baleens in decline and seals changing habits, Megalodon continued on a steady decline towards their extinction.
 Scientific records show Baleens became extinct around 3 million years ago, opposed to megalodon which suffered to their decline at 1.5 million years when it followed suit, however other sharks took their place with their closest ancestor today, the Great white shark.